This page is obsolete, new course descriptions for 2008 courses coming soon!!

-BAPRI & BAPRO must be completed sequentially (the 15-hour USPAP course may be taken any time after BAPRO) and satisfactory completion of all four R courses will qualify the student to take the trainee and residential appraiser licensing examination.
+Basic Appraisal Principles & Basic Appraisal Procedures must be completed sequentially (the 15-hour USPAP and Supervisor Trainee courses may be taken any time after BAPRO) and satisfactory completion of all five courses will qualify the student to apply as a Registered Trainee with the North Carolina Appraisal Board.
+(No exam is currently required).

 Click Below to jump to the course description